pacoorozco/probind/README.md

 * A [supported relational database](https://laravel.com/docs) and corresponding PHP extension.
 * [Composer](https://getcomposer.org/download/).

-## How to test ProBIND3
+## How to run ProBIND3

-This will create several [Docker](https://www.docker.com/) containers to implement all ProBIND3 needs.
-An application server, a web server, a database server.
+[Laravel Sail](https://laravel.com/docs/10.x/sail) is a light-weight command-line interface for interacting with Laravel's default Docker development environment.
+This will create several containers to implement the application needs.
+An Application server, a Database server and a Sample server (with SSH access).

 Prior to this installation, you **need to have installed** this software: